FFmpeg/FFV1/ffv1.md

 `version` specifies the version of the FFV1 bitstream.

-Each version is incompatible with other versions: decoders SHOULD reject a file due to an unknown version.
+Each version is incompatible with other versions: decoders SHOULD reject a content due to an unknown version.

-Decoders SHOULD reject a file with version <= 1 && ConfigurationRecordIsPresent == 1.
+Decoders SHOULD reject a content with `version` <= 1 && `ConfigurationRecordIsPresent` == 1.

-Decoders SHOULD reject a file with version >= 3 && ConfigurationRecordIsPresent == 0.
+Decoders SHOULD reject a content with `version` >= 3 && `ConfigurationRecordIsPresent` == 0.

 |value   | version                 |
 |:-------|:------------------------|